Robenson-Muscat/Annitia/README.md

 ## The vision behind ANNITIA

-Metabolic dysfunction-associated steatotic liver disease (MASLD) is characterized by excessive fat accumulation in the liver that occurs without high alcohol consumption and affects approximately 30% of the worlds population.
-The spectrum of the disease ranges from simple steatosis to more advancing forms, including steatohepatitis (MASH  steatosis accompanied by inflammation and ballooning), that when persistent leads to the formation of scar tissue, known a fibrosis.
-Liver fibrosis is graded on a scale from F0 to F4 indicating, respectively, the absence of fibrosis to the most advanced stage  cirrhosis.
+Metabolic dysfunction-associated steatotic liver disease (MASLD) is characterized by excessive fat accumulation in the liver that occurs without high alcohol consumption and affects approximately 30% of the world's population.
+The spectrum of the disease ranges from simple steatosis to more advancing forms, including steatohepatitis (MASH steatosis accompanied by inflammation and ballooning), that when persistent leads to the formation of scar tissue, known a fibrosis.
+Liver fibrosis is graded on a scale from F0 to F4 indicating, respectively, the absence of fibrosis to the most advanced stage  cirrhosis.
 The final stage of liver fibrosis (F4) increases the risk of liver-related events, such as ascites (fluid in the abdomen), jaundice (yellowing of the skin/eyes), or hepatic encephalopathy, esophageal varices (bleeding), hepatocellular carcinoma, liver transplantation, as well as death.

 ![Spectrum](images/masld_spectrum.png)